-ROCKY MOUNT, NORTH CAROLINA— Responding to the changing landscape in higher education, North Carolina Wesleyan College plans to unveil a reorganization plan that will become effective July 1.
+ROCKY MOUNT, NORTH CAROLINA— Responding to the changing landscape in higher education, North Carolina Wesleyan University plans to unveil a reorganization plan that will become effective July 1.
 The plan will redirect vital resources toward efforts to equip Wesleyan students with the life skills necessary for their success in a society that is increasingly dependent upon highly educated citizens.

 Dr. Evan Duff, Wesleyan’s new Interim President, spoke about the reorganization to the College’s faculty and staff last Friday in a “state of the college” address.
 He said, “We need to be our best self as a college and help our students to become their best.
 Becoming our best requires us to look closely at multiple facets of Wesleyan’s operations.
 As we navigate this journey to become our BEST, it is time to evaluate the organization by examining roles and responsibilities, infrastructure and programs.
 While some changes will be made, we must maintain a laser focus on the reason behind this reorganization….our students.
 Providing the best college experience for our students to learn and develop as an individual, regardless of age, has to be our number one priority.”

 Dr. Duff further stated, “It is up to all of us to attract and retain not just the brightest minds but anyone who has a desire to learn, grow as an individual, and make an impact on their community.
 We want our students to be transformed and leave with the life skills required to be successful citizens in the world.
 I know you will step up to the challenge because you love this College, this community and most importantly, our students.
 We absolutely cannot let them down.”